LEARNAcademy/syllabus/javascript/conditionals.md

 ### Javascript Decisions

-Programming is the art of solving very complex problems or processes by breaking each problem into tiny, solvable pieces.
+Programming is the art of solving very complex problems or processes by breaking each one into tiny, solvable pieces.

-In development, **conditionals statements** are commands for handling decisions.
+In development, **conditional statements** are commands for handling decisions.
 Specifically, conditionals perform different actions depending on whether the outcome of a Boolean condition evaluates to true or false.

 A conditional statement is defined by the JavaScript keyword **if**.
 The `if` function takes a statement to be evaluated.
 If the statement evaluates to the Boolean value of true, the corresponding code statement will be executed.